Requirements to Enter as a Premedical or Predental Student

 We are dedicated to assisting students through their health care profession journey.
 Our first goal is to make sure our students know what they're getting into when they choose a health care profession.
 Many incoming students choose premedicine or predentistry without enough knowledge of the required courses, professional schools' admissions requirements, or career demands.
-To help ensure our students will be successful, new requirements were implemented January 2017, in which students must meet the guidelines below to begin and/or remain a pre-professional student.
+To help ensure our students will be successful, students must meet the guidelines below to begin and/or remain a pre-professional student.

 Guidelines for the Premedical or Predental Designation

 To begin your Baylor studies as a premedical or predental student, you must:

 - Have earned a composite ACT/SAT score of 24 or 1180 with a minimum of 24 or 570 on the math section.
 If a student is admitted to Baylor, but does not qualify for the Pre Med/Pre Dent designation, they may retest and submit new scores to Undergraduate Admissions.
 Updated scores must be received and processed by August 1.

 - Students applying to Baylor without test scores will be holistically reviewed.
 A student’s high school transcript must demonstrate a strong record of academic success.
 Baylor recommends that students complete 4-year units of math and 4-year units of science by the time they graduate from high school.
 See more information here.

 - Have a cumulative college GPA of 3.0 or better.

 Current students may receive the premedical or predental designation once they have received credit for PHP 1105 (Foundations of Medicine - for premedical students ONLY) and meet one of the following requirements:

 - Earn a 3.0 cumulative GPA or better after 30 credit hours at Baylor University